 Treatment Options for Ecstasy Addiction

 There are no specific medications that can be used to treat ecstasy addiction.
 MDMA abuse and addiction are usually treated with behavioral therapies and other standard addiction treatment modalities.
-Ecstasy can lead to a variety of serious and potentially fatal health effects.
-The majority of users are adolescents and young adults.
-Parents, guardians, and physicians should be especially alert to the signs of ecstasy addiction in this population group.
+Seeking professional treatment for ecstasy abuse is critical.
+As mentioned, ecstasy use can lead to a variety of serious and potentially fatal health effects.
+The majority of MDMA users are adolescents and young adults.
+Parents, guardians, and physicians should therefore be especially alert to the signs of ecstasy addiction in this population.
 If you or someone you know is struggling with ecstasy abuse and addiction, you are encouraged to speak to a trusted adult, family member, friend, or healthcare provider to get help.

 How to Find the Right Ecstasy Recovery Program

-Seeking treatment is an important step in taking control of your life.
-The best way to ensure a more positive recovery is to find an ecstasy rehabilitation facility that meets your specific needs.
-Not every case is the same, so facilities that take a cookie-cutter approach to addiction recovery are not as helpful as those that work with you to develop an individual treatment plan.
+If you have been abusing ecstasy, seeking treatment is an important step in regaining control of your life.
+The best way to ensure a positive recovery journey is to find an ecstasy rehabilitation facility that meets your specific needs.
+Every drug user is different and the treatment plan should reflect this.
+In other words, facilities that take a cookie-cutter approach to addiction recovery are not as helpful as those that work with you to develop an individualized treatment plan.

-First, decide whether you would benefit from a residential or outpatient recovery facility.
-This involves living at a treatment center for a defined time period, often between 30 and 90 days.
-A residential facility provides a controlled environment that may benefit some people, making it easier to concentrate on treatment, because drugs and triggers are not present.
+The first thing to decide is whether you would benefit from a residential or outpatient recovery facility.
+Residential (inpatient) addiction treatment involves living at a treatment center for a defined time period, typically ranging between 30 and 90 days.
+A residential rehab facility provides a controlled environment that greatly benefits many recovering addicts, making it easier for them to concentrate on treatment, without the presence of drugs or triggers.
 Other treatment options include outpatient rehabilitation, individual counseling, group counseling, and support groups like Narcotics Anonymous.

-If you decide to attend a residential program, there may be multiple choices in your area.
+If you decide to attend a residential program, there may be multiple treatment programs in your area.
 Some common program options include:

-- Hospital-based programs, which are usually located on a single floor or in a wing of the building
+- Hospital-based programs, which are usually located on a single floor or wing of the hospital building

 - Mental health facilities that also treat chemical dependencies